diangamichael/BitnineIntern/Question2/README.md

 Note: Make sure you have a C compiler installed on your system.
 If you don't have one, you can install GCC (GNU Compiler Collection) or an equivalent compiler for your platform.

+Differences, Advantages, and Disadvantages:

+Recursive Function Approach:

+Advantages:
+1. Simple and easy to understand.
+Disadvantages:
+1. Inefficient for large values of n due to repeated calculations (exponential time complexity).

+Memoization (Top-down Dynamic Programming) Approach:

+Advantages:
+1. Improves efficiency by avoiding redundant calculations.
+2. Suitable for larger values of n.
+Disadvantages:
+1. Requires extra memory for storing memoization array.
+2. Still recursive, so there's a potential for stack overflow for very large n.

+Bottom-up Dynamic Programming Approach:

+Advantages:
+1. Efficient and uses less memory compared to the memoization approach.
+2. Avoids recursion and stack overflow issues.
+Disadvantages:
+1. Requires iterating from 3 to n, which might not be as intuitive as recursive approaches.